othercodes/blog/pages/02.blog/gantry-5-directory-and-file-structure/blog_item.en.md

 date: '24-12-2018 00:00'
 publish_date: '26-12-2018 00:00'
 metadata:
+    description: 'In this article we will learn about the file structure of our template and we will learn what each of the different configuration files are used for.'
     'og:url': 'https://othercode.io/blog/gantry-5-directory-and-file-structure'
     'og:type': article
     'og:title': 'Gantry 5: Directory and File Structure | otherCode'
+    'og:description': 'In this article we will learn about the file structure of our template and we will learn what each of the different configuration files are used for.'
     'og:image': 'https://othercode.io/user/pages/02.blog/gantry-5-directory-and-file-structure/featured.jpeg'
     'og:image:type': image/jpeg
     'og:image:width': 800